7finney/solidity-examples/Arrays/README.md

 ### 3. Array input and output

 Solidity supports array inputs and output by passing to and returning array from a function.
-But dynamic arrays can't be passed or return from an array.
+But dynamic arrays can't be passed to or return from an array.
 The error says:
 `TypeError: This type is only supported in the new experimental ABI encoder.` In order to use it, it is necessary to include `pragma experimental "ABIEncoderV2";`.
 Using `ABIEncoderV2` we would get warning saying "Do not use experimental features on live deployments".